-On September 12, 2013, we entered into a five-year, \$300.0 million, senior unsecured term loan agreement (Term Loan) that will mature on September 12, 2018, and will be subject to amortization of principal of 5% per year payable quarterly beginning October 31, 2016, with the balance payable at maturity.
-We utilized the funds provided by this Term Loan to repay amounts outstanding on our revolving Credit Agreement, and at October 31, 2013, \$300.0 million remained outstanding on the Term Loan.
+On September 12, 2013, we entered into a five-year, \$300.0 million, senior unsecured term loan agreement that will mature on September 12, 2018, and will be subject to amortization of principal of 5% per year payable quarterly beginning October 31, 2016, with the balance payable at maturity.
+At October 31, 2014, \$300.0 million remained outstanding on this term loan.

 On May 31, 2012, we entered into an amendment to our Credit Agreement, originally entered into on January 12, 2011.
 The aggregate revolving commitment was increased to \$1.0 billion from \$750.0 million.
 This facility offers additional availability, lower interest rates and extends the maturity date to May 31, 2017, from January 12, 2016.
 In addition, we have the ability to increase the facility by up to an additional \$500.0 million.
 KeyBank led the refinancing with certain banks that participated in the Credit Agreement retaining or increasing their participation.
+At October 31, 2014, we had \$720.3 million available under the revolving Credit Agreement.